bitextor/bicleaner/README.md

 python3.5 -m pytest -s tests/bicleaner_test.py
 ```

 This will download the required language pack, classify the provided test corpus, and check the resulting classification scores.
-If everything went as expected, the output will be "q passed in XX.XX seconds".
+If everything went as expected, the output will be "1 passed in XX.XX seconds".
 All downloaded data will be removed at the end of the testing session.

 ## Training classifiers